Lyall/FFXVIFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

-- At ultrawide/narrower, the game world is visible in the background during some movie sequences.

 ## Screenshots
 | ![ezgif-4-40bff8440e](https://github.com/user-attachments/assets/74416ddf-43fe-4607-b608-c2e499cbe78b) |
 |:--:|